Tyrrrz/YoutubeExplode/ReadMe.md

 var trackInfo = trackManifest.GetByLanguage("en");
 ```

-Finally, get the content of the track by using `Videos.ClosedCaptions.GetAsync(...)`:
+Finally, use `Videos.ClosedCaptions.GetAsync(...)` to get the actual content of the track:

 ```csharp
 // ...